 All men are of god.
 The holiest of which shall bear his name and marker.
 And those who glimpse the memory of god shall know a dignified heart that fears nothing and bears the trials of his works silently.

-Offering – A stick is constructed by the Priest that stands taller than himself out of 2 haft and which has each of the seals of the six archangels carved into it, with Mithriel’s being the highest
+Offering – A stick is constructed by the Priest that stands taller than himself out of 2 soft wood and which has each of the seals of the six archangels carved into it, with Mithriel’s being the highest

 Offering – 3 linen are soaked in holy water from noon to sunset